Erfurt school massacre

 The Erfurt school massacre was a mass shooting that occurred on 26 April 2002 at the Gutenberg-Gymnasium, a secondary school in Erfurt, Thuringia, Germany.
-19-year-old expelled student Robert Steinhäuser shot and killed 16 people, including a police officer before killing himself.
+19-year-old expelled student Robert Steinhäuser shot and killed 16 people, including a police officer, before killing himself.
 One person was also wounded by a bullet fragment.
 According to students, he ignored them and aimed only for the teachers and administrators, although two students were unintentionally killed by shots fired through a locked door.

 Background

-Robert Steinhäuser, a 19-year-old man born on 22 January 1983, was the perpetrator of the massacre.
+Robert Steinhäuser (born January 22nd, 1983) was the perpetrator of the massacre.
 He was a student of the Gutenberg-Gymnasium until early October 2001 and had previously threatened a teacher.
 His academic performance declined in 1999, leading him to drop out of the year shortly before the final exam.
 He was allowed to repeat the 11th year at the request of his parents, approved by the principal.
 He joined a gun club in October 2000 or 2001 and acquired a gun license.

 At the end of September 2001, he had spent a few days away from school, for which he presented a mandatory medical certificate which was quickly identified as a forgery.
 Because of this forgery, Steinhäuser was expelled by the principal.
 Due to the regulations used in Thuringia at the time, Steinhäuser, on expulsion, was without any qualifications and therefore had very limited job opportunities.

 Steinhäuser did not tell his parents he had been expelled, and pretended he was still attending school.
 The day of the shooting he told his parents he was going to school to take a maths exam.
 The investigation revealed that Steinhäuser had been using the Internet to research the Columbine High School massacre, and had related files saved on his computer.